Traman2/BlackBoard-Scrubber/README.md

 A: Make sure you're logged into Blackboard.
 The service workers check the domain to see if you are on the elearning.[university].edu

 **Q: Is this extension free to use?**
 A: Yes!
-BlackBoard Crawler is completely free and open-source under the GNU GPL-3.0 license.
+BlackBoard Crawler is completely free and open-source.

 **Q: How do I contribute to this project?**
 A: Contributions are welcomed!
 Please fork the repository, make your changes, and submit a pull request.
 Check the issues page for areas where help is needed.

-## 📄 License
-Copyright (C) 2025 Tejas Raman <br/>
-This project is licensed under the GNU GPL Licence - check [LICENSE](LICENSE) for details.